adeeweller/adeeweller.github.io/_posts/2024-08-21-latex-setup.md

 In this series, we will be walking through how to set up Sublime Text Editor -- a fast, flexible, and user-friendly text editor -- for a variety of different programming languages and softwares.
 (For a more in-depth discussion on the value and pitfalls of Sublime, check out my previous post on Sublime and R.)

 In this post, I will work through how to get Sublime set up to write in LaTeX, a typesetting software that is used by publishers and professionals alike.
 Easily customizable, LaTeX is often far preferred over processors like Microsoft Word in academia.
-In short, it makes documents, posters, presentations, and other formats clean, clear, and professional.
+It makes documents, posters, presentations, and other formats clean, clear, and professional.

-For this tutorial, I assume you already have Sublime downloaded and set up on your computer.
+For this tutorial, I am going to assume you already have Sublime downloaded and set up on your computer.
 If you haven't done that yet, do it!
 Or at least, stop reading here, and go do something fun while there's still time.